 Whether you get contacted by an insurance adjuster or an attorney, the last thing you want to do is sign anything or provide a statement.
 Doing so could provide them with information that they could use out of context against you later to reduce the amount that they’ll have to pay you.

 Instead, let our Scottsdale truck accident lawyer handle the communications with the trucking company or insurance on your behalf.
-Wagner Law can ensure that you receive fair compensation to cover any of the following items that apply to your case:
+The Injury Law Group can ensure that you receive fair compensation to cover any of the following items that apply to your case:

 Current and future medical expenses for surgeries, treatment, and check-ups